BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/id-resolution.md

 Id Resolution allows to resolve a resource by providing only a resource identifier (the `@id` value of a resource).
-In case there are multiple resources with the same identifier across different project, the response provides all choices for disambiguation.
+In case there are multiple resources with the same identifier across different projects, the response provides all choices for disambiguation.

 @@@ note { .tip title="Authorization notes" }